 - 1 Traditionally, the C Library has contained many functions that trust the programmer to provide output character arrays big enough to hold the result being produced.
 Not only do these functions not check that the arrays are big enough, they frequently lack the information needed to perform such checks.
-While it is possible to write safe, robust, and error-free code using the existing library, the library tends to promote programming styles that lead to mysterious failures if a result is too big for the provided array. - 2 Perhaps the most common programming style is to declare character arrays large enough to handle most practical cases.
-However, if the program encounters strings too large for it to process, data is written past the end of arrays overwriting other variables in the program.
+While it is possible to write safe, robust, and error-free code using the existing library, the library tends to promote programming styles that lead to mysterious failures if a result is too big for the provided array. - 2 A common programming style is to declare character arrays large enough to handle most practical cases.
+However, if these arrays are not large enough to handle the resulting strings, data can be written past the end of the array overwriting other data and program structures.
 The program never gets any indication that a problem exists, and so never has a chance to recover or to fail gracefully. - 3 Worse, this style of programming has compromised the security of computers and networks.
-Daemons are given carefully prepared data that overflows buffers and tricks the daemons into granting access that should be denied. - 4 If the programmer writes runtime checks to verify lengths before calling library functions, then those runtime checks frequently duplicate work done inside the library functions, which discover string lengths as a side effect of doing their job. - 5 This technical report provides alternative functions for the C library that promote safer, more secure programming.
+Buffer overflows can often be exploited to run arbitrary code with the permissions of the vulnerable (defective) program. - 4 If the programmer writes runtime checks to verify lengths before calling library functions, then those runtime checks frequently duplicate work done inside the library functions, which discover string lengths as a side effect of doing their job. - 5 This technical report provides alternative functions for the C library that promote safer, more secure programming.
 The functions verify that output buffers are large enough for the intended result and return a failure indicator if they are not.
 Data is never written past the end of an array.
 All string results are null terminated. - 6 This technical report also addresses another problem that complicates writing robust code: functions that are not reentrant because they return pointers to static objects owned by the function.
 Such functions can be troublesome since a previously returned result can change if the function is called again, perhaps by another thread.